-Clinical Pastoral Education (CPE) is a program of education and formation for the professional work of pastoral and spiritual care practitioners.
+Clinical Pastoral Education (CPE) is a program of education and formation for the professional work of pastoral and spiritual care practitioners in Australia.

 The CPE program is required by some churches for formal ministry accreditation or ordination, and is also available to pastoral and spiritual carers who may wish to include it in their formation, professional development or formal studies.